MichelleDuda/scoops-ice-cream/README.md

 - CSS

 ### Frameworks, Libraries & programs Used
-- [Google Fonts:](https://fonts.google.com) was used for the fonts: Oswald and Lato.
+- [Google Fonts](https://fonts.google.com) was used for the fonts: Oswald and Lato.
-- [Font Awesome:](https://fontawesome.com/) was used for various icons in the footer and headings of the pages.
+- [Font Awesome](https://fontawesome.com/) was used for various icons in the footer and headings of the pages.
-- [Google Maps:](https://maps.google.com/) was used for the locaiton map.
+- [Google Maps](https://maps.google.com/) was used for the location map.

 ## Testing